Horse64/old-core.horse64.org/docs/Specification/Horse64.md

   increase the memory graph the GC traverses.

-- Numbers internally can be either a 64bit integer, or a 64bit floating point value.
-Conversions happen transparently.
+- Numbers internally can be either a 64bit integer, or a 64bit floating point value, also see [the section on numbers](#numbers).

 ### Data Lifetime and Scopes

+This section describes the general lifetime of data, and how names describing variables are scoped.

 **Code blocks and Scopes:**